Updated on 2024-10-02, viewed 98634 times

 Elevator Rudder

-ratio Control surfaces position on the aircraft
+ratio Control surfaces position on the aircraft.

 Elevator=0.15